megha2601/instaclone-backend/README.md

 # Instaclone Backend

-**NOTE: As of 10-06-2022 19:52 IST, I am archiving this repository.
-It was fun while it lasted.**

 Instagram clone using MERN stack

 This is the backend repo built with Express and MongoDB.
 If you looking for the frontend repo, [click here](https://github.com/megha2601/instaclone-frontend)